NeuroJSON/bjdata/Binary_JData_Specification.md

 Record size: 32 + 24 + 1 + 1 = 58 bytes

-#### Fixed-Length Arrays in Schema
+#### Fixed-length arrays in schema

-Use regular array syntax with repeated type markers:
+Use array syntax with repeated type markers:

 ```
 {